-Nimrod Nyakanyanga – Finance and Procurement Manager
+Nimrod Nyakanyanga – Head of Finance

 Nimrod Nyakanyanga is a qualified accountant with over 20 years’ experience in both the private and the not-for profit sectors, with six of these years spent in International Development in different capacities.
 He has worked with people from different backgrounds in the developing world, setting up monitoring and reporting systems for new offices and major grants.
 Nimrod is a member of the Association Chartered Certified Accountants and the Institute of Chartered Secretaries & Administrators and he is responsible for GVEP’s financial management, reporting and procurement.

-Alessandra Moscadelli – Communications Manager
+Alessandra Moscadelli – Head of Communications

 Alessandra Moscadelli is a communications professional with over 10 years experience in delivering effective strategies and campaigns.
 Prior to joining GVEP she worked for a range of human rights, development and grassroots organisations.
 She also directed independent participatory multimedia projects in Latin America, India and the UK.
 Alessandra is responsible for delivering and managing the GVEP communications programme.
-She is particularly interested in shaping online strategies to engage with audiences and in building awareness and engagement of energy stakeholders through digital media and online networks
+She is particularly interested in shaping online strategies to engage with audiences and in building awareness and engagement of energy stakeholders through digital media and online networks.

-James Wakaba – Regional Manager for Africa
+James Wakaba – Head of Africa

 James Wakaba is an engineer by profession with 20 years industry and management experience.
 He spent 10 years working with organisations such as Unilever and Magadi Soda.
 James areas of interest are energy efficiency, renewable energy, climate change, and project finance.
 He has worked on energy projects ranging from community biomass substitution to power generation throughout Africa.
 Prior to joining GVEP, he was working on developing standards for energy efficiency in household appliances in Uganda.